rach7777/monax-may/content/blog/2017/2017-02-02-resilience-bonds-examination.md

 There are two big boxes to check if you are seeking to move to production.
 The first box to check is whether the value proposition of the technology generally is clearly understood within your organization.
 At this point in time there are a range of competing core value propositions about what ecosystem application technology can do for your organization.
 We see it at conferences all the time.
 Various companies tell almost completely incompatible stories from one another which leads to confusion within organizations as to "what we think this tech could do for us".

-The second box to check is whether your organization has fully understood the big shift in mindset that is required to fully leverage ecosystem application technology.
+The second box to check is whether your organization understands the big shift in mindset that is required to fully leverage ecosystem application technology.
 This technology is fundamentally about coordinating across companies, meaning it requires that we take a collaborative approach to building software and to "participate" in an application rather than "owning" an application.
 This is not a small mindset shift for large, conservative organizations to make.
 However, if your organization does not understand the mindset shift, and at a sponsor level embraced it, then your blockchains experimentation are very unlikely to succeed.
 If your organization does understand the shift, you'll be well positioned to leverage ecosystem applications to their fullest.

 ### Experimentation phase